open-uem/openuem-docs/docs/04-acknowledgements.md

 # Acknowledgments

 OpenUEM stands on the shoulders of giants.
 OpenUEM is offered to you thanks to the work of the following projects and their contributors (in no specific order).
-Please consider giving a star on GitHub or donating to these projects.
+Please consider giving a 🌟 on GitHub or donating to these projects.

 - [Go](https://github.com/golang/go).
 The Go programming language
 - [NATS](https://github.com/nats-io).
 NATS is a simple, secure and performant communications system and data layer for digital systems, services and devices